Distinguished Service Award

 This award is given to a physician who has made an outstanding contribution to the medical profession and to the people of Nova Scotia resulting in raising the standards of medical practice, or an outstanding contribution to the art and science of medicine.
 The Distinguished Service Award shall represent the highest award that lies within the power of the association to bestow upon a person who is a member of the medical profession.

-Rural Physician of the Year
+Community Family Physician of the Year

 Physician Health Promotion Award